 How to file taxes online in 2022

 Tax season is on.
-The IRS began accepting and processing federal income returns for the latest tax year on Jan 24.
-Between now and April 18, which is the filing deadline for most Americans, nearly all taxpayers will submit their taxes electronically.
+The IRS began accepting and processing federal income returns for the latest tax year on January 24.
+Between now and Monday, April 18, which is the filing deadline for most Americans, nearly all taxpayers will submit their taxes electronically.
+(Taxpayers in Maine or Massachusetts have until Tuesday, April 19, 2022, to file their returns due to the Patriots' Day holiday in those states.
+Those who request an extension in 2022 will have to file by Monday, October 17, 2022.)

 When it comes to e-filing, also known as online filing, there seem to be as many options to get the job done as there are forms to fill out.
 Which online filing option is right for you may depend on your income, your budget, the complexity of your return -- and perhaps your patience for filling out forms.
 Here's a look at options, including IRS Free File and TurboTax, that should work for just about every and any kind of taxpayer.